krehak/laravel-mix-favicon/README.md

 #### Option - Cleaner (object)

 * `use` (boolean).
 Whenever to use cleaner after favicon is generated.
 * `path` (string or null).
-Use "string" as path relative to the `inputPath` option.
+Use "string" as path relative to the `inputPath` option to save the source file in a different location.
 Use null to automatically remove source file.
 * `timestamp` (boolean).
 Whenever to add timestamp as postfix to the source file before save (valid only if the `cleaner.path` option is provided as a string).

 ### New in version 0.3.0